17 Employee Theft Statistics You Don't Want to Miss in 2023

 Employee Theft Prevention

-Before I give you the know-how, we have a few statistics on employee theft prevention to share.
+Before giving you the know-how, here are a few statistics on employee theft prevention worth sharing of.

 (ACFE)

-If you have a good relationship with your employees, they’re less likely to steal from you.
-And, if it happens, the loyal ones will let you know.
+Employees are less likely to steal from you if you have a good relationship with them.
+If it happens, the loyal ones will let you know.

 (ACFE)